Q & A

 Do you have any references or testimonials?

-I don't publish testimonials on this site, simply because when I read them on other sites I always suspect they've been made up!
-If you want to see examples of my work or to talk to people or companies I have performed work for in the past then I'd be happy to put you in touch with them directly once I have obtained their permission to be contacted.
+I don't publish testimonials on this site, simply because when I read them on other sites I always suspect they've been made up.
+If you want to see examples of my work or to talk to past clients I have performed work for in the past, then I'd be happy to put you in touch with them directly once I have obtained their permission to be contacted.

 Where can I read/write reviews?

-My FreeIndex, Yell, TrustPilot, Google+, Kahuti and Facebook pages allow user submitted reviews to be written and read by others.
-Feel free to leave an honest review, but in the unlikely event that you feel your experience to be a negative one, please contact me first and give me the opportunity to make things right!
+External review aggregators listed on my Reviews page allow user submitted feedback to be written and read by others.
+Feel free to leave an honest review, but in the unlikely event that you feel your experience to be a negative one, please contact me first and give me the opportunity to make you happy!
+Unlike others, I won't pester you for reviews once I've packed up my toolbox and cleared off.

 What are your accreditations and qualifications?

 See my About page for a list of the professional bodies I am currently registered with.
-You can look up my company on the websites of the listed organisations to ensure my registration is current.
-Any work I perform will always be covered by one or more of these bodies, and I am assessed to ensure ongoing compliance with their codes of conduct, qualification requirements and standards.
-My most relevant and recent qualifications are also listed.
-My employees are also qualified to the required City & Guilds level for the work they undertake.
+You can look up my company on the websites of the listed organisations to ensure my registration is current and I'm not being a big fibber.
+Any work I perform will always be covered by one or more of these bodies and I am assessed to ensure ongoing compliance with their codes of conduct, qualification requirements and standards.
+My most relevant and recent qualifications are also listed on the About page.

 Are you registered with any rated/trusted trader web directories?

-No. As explained in this blog post, these sites do not properly vet their members, nor do they take responsibility should the relationship between a trade and a customer go sour.
-The service they provide is little more than a Yellow Pages with customer feedback, and the charge to appear on such a middleman site ends up passed back to you, the end client.
-Despite the 'rated' and 'trusted' names often employed by these directories, traders registered with them may have done so because they don't actually have a reputation that stands up on its own and they need a way to hook in new customers.
+No. As I explain in this blog post, these sites do not properly vet their members, nor do they take responsibility should the relationship between a trade and customer go sour.
+The service they provide is little more than the Yellow Pages with customer feedback; and the charge to appear on such a middleman site ends up passed back to you, the end client.
+Despite the 'rated' and 'trusted' names often employed by these directories, traders registered with them may have done so because they don't actually have a reputation that stands up on its own and they need a quick way to hook in new customers.
 I'm properly vetted through my membership of NICEIC who provide you with an additional workmanship warranty and formal complaints procedure should such be needed.
-The only directory services I do appear on are ordinary contact sites such as Yell, Thompson Local and FreeIndex who do not charge me to be listed or pretend to champion consumer rights.
+The only directory services I do appear on are ordinary listing sites such as Yell, Thompson Local and FreeIndex who do not charge me to be listed or pretend to champion consumer rights.

 Are you insured?